panoptic-labs/docs/docs/developers/V1.1/contract.CollateralTracker.md

 ### symbol

-Returns symbol as prefixed symbol of underlying token.
+Returns symbol as prefixed symbol of underlying asset.

 ```solidity